|

 about sciences or technology.

-this context, in 2004 my history of amateur
+my interest for amateur radio, in 2004 my history of amateur

 radio referenced on the ARRL